Neo23x0/Loki/README.md

   - Regin Malware (GCHQ)
   - Skeleton Key Malware (other state-sponsored Malware)

+Loki is the new generic scanner that combines most of the features from my recently published scanners: [ReginScanner](https://github.com/Neo23x0/ReginScanner) and [SkeletonKeyScanner](https://github.com/Neo23x0/SkeletonKeyScanner).

 ### Requirements

 No requirements if you use the compiled EXE.